MIDB-Neuroimaging/neurohub_rtd/docs/msi/transfer.md

 ### Globus

 Globus is a file transfer service that has encrypted services for transmitting large-scale data between institutions.
-Visit UMN's [starting guide](https://www.msi.umn.edu/support/faq/how-do-i-use-globus-transfer-data-msi-0) for information on setting up Globus for transferring data to and from MSI servers.
+Checkout the [Globus How-to page](../resources/globussop.md) or visit UMN's [starting guide](https://www.msi.umn.edu/support/faq/how-do-i-use-globus-transfer-data-msi-0) for information on setting up Globus for transferring data to and from MSI servers.

 ## Letting others have access to s3 buckets